-Services that are covered for you What you must pay when you get these services assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+Services that are covered for you What you must pay when you get these services Services provided by an occupational therapist \$20 copayment for each Medicare-covered occupational therapy service.
 Prior Authorization is required.
-Your provider must contact our Plan prior to providing services by contacting the mental health/substance abuse phone number located on the back of your membership card. \$5 Copayment for each in- network Medicare-covered group session.
-Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
+Your provider must contact our Plan prior to providing services.
+Outpatient substance abuse services Medicare-covered outpatient substance abuse services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified substance abuse care professional as allowed under applicable state laws. \$10 copayment for each Medicare-covered individual session. \$5 copayment for each Medicare-covered group session.
 Prior Authorization is required.
-Your provider must contact our Plan prior to providing services. \$20 Copayment for innetwork Medicare-covered outpatient rehabilitation services.
-Outpatient substance abuse services Medicare-covered outpatient substance abuse services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare- qualified substance abuse care professional as allowed under applicable state laws.
-Prior Authorization is required.
-Your provider must contact our Plan prior to providing services by contacting the mental health/substance abuse phone number located on the back of your membership card. \$10 Copayment for each innetwork Medicare-covered individual session. \$5 Copayment for each innetwork Medicare-covered group session.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Medicare-covered outpatient surgery services include outpatient surgical procedures furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location.
-The outpatient surgery copayment charged by your Geisinger Gold Plan is determined by the type of procedure, and by not the type of location where the surgical procedure is performed. \$0 Copayment-\$200 Copayment for in-network Medicare-covered outpatient surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location.

-• There is no outpatient surgery copayment applied to very simple outpatient surgical procedures such as the surgical removal or destruction of small skin lesions, small moles, warts, skin tags, and similar procedures and wound closures (stitches) for small cuts and wounds.

-• All other outpatient surgical procedures have the Plan's full outpatient surgery copayment.
+Your provider must contact our Plan prior to providing services by contacting the mental health/substance abuse phone number located on the back of your membership card.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers \$0 - \$200 copayment depending on the Medicare-covered service.
+Medicare-covered outpatient surgery services include outpatient surgical procedures furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location.
+The outpatient surgery copayment charged by your Geisinger Gold Plan is determined by the type of procedure, and not by the type of location where the surgical procedure is performed. \$0 copayment applies only to Medicare-covered very simple outpatient surgical procedures such as the surgical removal or destruction of small skin lesions, small moles, warts, skin tags, and wound closures (stitches) for small cuts and wounds, • There is no outpatient surgery copayment applied to very simple outpatient surgical procedures such as the surgical removal or destruction of small skin lesions, small moles, warts, skin tags, and similar procedures and wound closures (stitches) for small cuts and wounds. provided in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location.
+All other outpatient surgical procedures have the Plan's full outpatient surgery copayment.
+Removal of certain types of skin lesions, such as those that are \$200 copayment applies to all other Medicare-covered outpatient surgical procedures not listed above that are furnished in a physician's office,

-Removal of certain types of skin lesions, such as those that are cancerous, may require more complex surgical procedures, such as Mohs surgery.
+Services that are covered for you What you must pay when you get these services cancerous, may require more complex surgical procedures, such as Mohs surgery.
 All complex surgery will have the Plan's full outpatient surgery copayment.
 Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+Even if you stay in the hospital overnight, you might still be considered an outpatient. certified ambulatory surgical center, hospital outpatient department, or any other location.
+Copayment is charged for each outpatient surgery services visit.
 Prior Authorization is required.
 Your provider must contact our Plan prior to providing services.